Adminrivero/bookkeeping-assistant/README.md

 #### Description:

-A modular Python tool designed to automate the classification and export of financial transactions for small business bookkeeping.
-Built as the final project for CS50's Introduction to Programming with Python, this assistant streamlines the yearly chore of organizing bank and credit card statements into a structured spreadsheet using rule-based logic.
+A modular Python tool designed to automate the classification of financial transactions for small business bookkeeping.
+Built as a proof-of-concept, this assistant streamlines the yearly chore of organizing transactions from bank accounts and credit card statements into a structured spreadsheet using rule-based logic.

+This project involves developing a modular and robust system to manage and automate the allocation of resources based on a set of user-defined rules.
+The first stable version (v1.0), featuring the initial set of desired features, is specifically suited to meet the requirements for a final project in CS50's Introduction to Programming with Python (CS50P).
+This system is designed to provide high flexibility and is adaptable to various real-world scenarios.
+It ensures efficient resource distribution and minimizes manual oversight.

 ## 🎯 Features